-Comparison of Business Demography and Quarterly National Household Survey employment levels
+Comparison of Business Demography and Labour Force Survey employment levels:

-The primary classification used for the Quarterly National Household Survey (QNHS) results is the International Labour Office (ILO) labour force classification.
+The primary classification used for the Labour Force Survey (LFS) results is the International Labour Office (ILO) labour force classification.
 Labour Force Survey data on this basis have been published since 1988.
 The ILO classification distinguishes the following main subgroups of the population aged 15 or over

 In Employment: Persons who worked in the week before the survey for one hour or more for payment or profit, including work on the family farm or business and all persons who had a job but were not at work because of illness, holidays etc. in the week.

 Unemployed: Persons who, in the week before the survey, were without work and available for work within the next two weeks, and had taken specific steps, in the preceding four weeks, to find work.
 It should be noted that as per Eurostat’s operational implementation, the upper age limit for classifying a person as unemployed is 74 years.

 Inactive Population (not in labour force): All other persons.

 The labour force comprises persons employed plus unemployed.
 Persons in employment classify their employment status as being self-employed, employee, assisting relative/family worker or on a state sponsored employment scheme.
 Employees are defined as persons who work for a public or private employer and who receive compensation in the form of wages, salaries, fees, gratuities, payment by results or payment in kind.
 Self-employed persons who pay themselves a working wage are classified as self-employed in the LFS.